 Re: BT Infinity stops airgun collecting and Webley defence

-Our numbers increase daily and others will follow our lead, remove their rose tinted glasses and pronounce -'Wobbly Webleys dont rule'.zunmik wrote: I think we've exchanged "wobbly" comments on the bbs where I use I different i.d., it looks like were the only two whose blinkers have fell off, to make matters even worse I prefer a Magnum 240 to an hw45, total heresy ,eeeeeek, M.
+zunmik wrote: I think we've exchanged "wobbly" comments on the bbs where I use I different i.d., it looks like were the only two whose blinkers have fell off, to make matters even worse I prefer a Magnum 240 to an hw45, total heresy ,eeeeeek, M. ;) :lol:

 With regards to the BSA 240 and HW45.
-Ive never shot the BSA (one of our club members has one and really rates it) but was never a fan of the top heavy HW45.
+Ive never shot the BSA :doh: (one of our club members has one and really rates it) but was never a fan of the top heavy HW45. :whistle:

 Sec/founder Rivington Riflemen. www.rivington-riflemen.eu